spfuu/shSonos/plugin.sonos/README.md

         -   partymode [write]: group all speaker to one zone (partymode)
         -   volume_up [write]: increases the volume (+2)
         -   volume_down [write]: decreases the volume (-2)
+    --  new value:
-    --  changed commands: pause, play, stop, led, mute now toggle commands --  documentation: 'Group behaviour' added
+        -   additional_zone_members [read]: additional zone members if speaker is in a group --  changed commands: pause, play, stop, led, mute now toggle commands --  documentation: 'Group behaviour' added